Report requirements

 C45 If eigenvalue placement is used, you must clearly state and justify your choice of eigenvalue locations.
 (Eigenvalues must have negative real part and — if they have non-zero imaginary part — must be in complex conjugate pairs, but otherwise their location is an engineering decision.
 They could have zero or non-zero imaginary part, they could have a real part that is more negative or less negative, they could all be at the same location or could be at different locations, etc.)

-C46 The gain matrix must have as many rows as there are inputs and as many columns as there are states.
+C46 The gain matrix for linear state feedback K must have as many rows as there are inputs and as many columns as there are states.
+The gain matrix for linear observer L must have as many rows as there are states and as many columns as there are measurements,

 C47 Experiments must be described in enough detail that they could be understood and repeated by a colleague.